jtushman/pragmatic-ai.github.io/index.markdown

 - Consider explainability as a primary feature, not a nice-to-have
 - Balance performance with transparency appropriately

+### Security by Design
+- Build security considerations into AI systems from the ground up
+- Protect against adversarial attacks, data poisoning, and prompt injection
+- Implement proper authentication and authorization for AI services

+### Principle of Least Privilege
+- AI systems should only access data and systems absolutely necessary
+- Minimize potential damage from security compromises
+- Compartmentalize access based on specific functions

 ### Start Simple, Iterate Often
 - Begin with the simplest solution that could possibly work
 - Add complexity only when simpler approaches prove insufficient